What Happens on Completion Day?

 Completion typically happens between 7-28 days after the exchange of contracts.
 However, it's possible to exchange and complete on the same day, but it’s not suitable for most buyers.

 Generally, it’s not advised to exchange contracts and complete on the same day.
-You’ll be attempting too many tasks at once and, if anything was to go wrong, it could have a knock-on effect.
-This will delay the whole process for everyone involved.
+You could be attempting too many tasks at once and, if anything was to go wrong, it could have a knock-on effect.
+This could delay the process for everyone involved and cause unnecessary stress and inconvenience.
+The main reason why there is an exchange of contracts on one date and then completion on another, is to give all parties security, allowing them to book and pay for removals in the knowledge that the completion date is legally binding on everyone.

 - You are in a property chain and are relying on other transactions to be completed first.